 - Prepaid property taxes

 - Funds to establish an escrow account

-Will homeowners insurance be required at closing?
+Will homeowners insurance be required

 When you're making a large-scale investment like buying a home, homeowners insurance is a wise and responsible choice.
 To complete a mortgage loan with RBFCU, you'll need to secure a homeowner's insurance policy prior to your closing.* If you have questions regarding homeowners insurance options, Randolph Brooks Insurance Agency (RBIA) can be a great resource for free, no-obligation price quotes.

 What is the difference between private mortgage insurance and homeowners insurance?